ostapneko/gratte-box/README.md

 gratte-box
 ==========

-Ansible-based box for Gratte redevelopment
+Ansible-based box for Gratte redevelopment.
+Works on Ubuntu 12.04 64 bits